tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   Automation Workflow: [PASTE THE FULL CONTENT OF docs/workflows/markdown_automation.md HERE]
     *   Competitive Landscape: [PASTE THE FULL CONTENT OF COMPETITIVE_LANDSCAPE.md HERE]

-2.  **IMPORTANT CONTEXT FOR THIS DEVELOPMENT ITERATION:**

-    You are currently assisting with the *development* of Phase 1.5 Stage 2.
-Therefore, you CANNOT directly use any of the following Stage 2 features:
-    - the `write_file` tool
-    - Automated task selection

-    Instead, your goal is to:
-    1. Generate *clear, detailed instructions* that a *human developer* can follow to implement the required changes.
-Think step by step and break down tasks into small pieces, so the human doesn't have to use the tools by themselves.
-Always generate instructions with the least amount of high order functions, and aim to reduce lines of code and improve documentation.
-If the line of code is over 80 characters, it is important to cut it into half to prevent problems.
-    2. Generate code snippets that the human developer can then copy and paste into the appropriate files.
-When generating code snippets, add line numbers with comments so there are reference points if errors occur and need to be tested, and to reduce time to resolve problems.
-If injecting code, add notes above it in documentation for ease of review.
-    3. For all generated code, ensure that there are no methods that would have security issues and make sure the results cannot be spoofed or changed.
-The code must have ethical integrity and there is no ability for a breach.
-    4. For test generation, create a function stub that the developer can fill.
-For all tests, ensure there is test success rate.
-All tests should account for edge cases.
-Provide testing output to guarantee compliance.
-  5. Ensure that all changes, and new generated output meets ethical standards for our project.
-Ensure that high transparency is kept, so that it is clear for others.
-If there are areas for safety issues, be sure to call that out to the developer and require them to fix it.

-    Remember, the human developer will then:
-    - Run the code
-    - Test the code
-    - Update ROADMAP.json to mark tasks as "Completed"

-3. Execute the steps described in docs/workflows/markdown_automation.md.
+2. Execute the steps described in docs/workflows/markdown_automation.md.
     *   Load the full content of all markdown files.
+    *   **Explicitly state the Task ID you are working on**
-    *   Identify and select the next development task from ROADMAP.json
+    *   Identify and select the next development task from ROADMAP.json.
+    *   Before generating any code, identify potential conflicts with existing code.
+Provide a list of files that may be affected and describe the potential conflicts.
+        *   Include the output of the `list_files` command to verify file paths.
     *   Generate a high-level solution plan.
+    *   For each code modification, design comprehensive tests, predict the expected test outcomes (pass/fail), and justify your test choices to cover edge cases and potential security vulnerabilities.
+        *   After pasting the initial test output, assess how the generated tests improve code coverage from the `CodeReviewAgent`'s perspective (Flake8).
     *   Generate precise code generation prompts for the Coder LLM.
+Ensure generated code follows PEP 8 style guidelines and explain how each line adheres to these guidelines.
+    *   Generate precise code generation prompts for the Coder LLM.
+When generating code, implement sanitization and code injection techniques to address potential vulnerabilities.
+Then, explain how this was used for the security vulnerability
+        *   Output your testing methodology for vulnerability concerns, and how you test.
     *   Generate a numbered list of User Actionable Steps, formatted as a Markdown checklist.
     *   Self-Critique and Revise the generated outputs (Solution Plan, Coder LLM Prompts, User Actionable Steps).
     *   Perform a self-assessment and grade the proposed solution using the Iterative Grading Process from CONTRIBUTING.md.

-    **EXAMPLE User Actionable Steps (Follow this format):**
-    1.  - [ ] Copy the following code snippet: [PASTE CODE SNIPPET HERE]
-    2.  - [ ] Open the `src/cli/main.py` file in your code editor.
-    3.  - [ ] Locate the line: `parser = argparse.ArgumentParser(...)`.
-    4.  - [ ] Paste the code snippet *after* that line, adding the new argument.
-    5.  - [ ] Save the `src/cli/main.py` file.
-    6.  - [ ] Run the command `flake8 src/cli/main.py` to check for any code style errors, and check for javascript injection.
-Ensure there are not code compliance errors before continuing.
-    7.  - [ ] Use the bias guidelines in our documentation and the policy to verify compliance.
-Provide all information for another person to review and approve, while limiting security problems.
-High transparency is extremely important.
-    8.  - [ ] Use the testing file and framework to determine success rate.
-Each file you change must have over 95% branch test coverage.
-For any line of code with over 80 lines, add steps in the instruction so there are many points to verify the code is working as expected.
-The results must be within expectations, or there should be an explanation for it.

-4. Ensure all generated code adheres to the project's ethical policies and guidelines, using policy_bias_risk_strict.json as a reference.
-Make sure that no keyword identified in that file's "keywords" list (["hate speech", "racist", "sexist", "offensive"]) is found in the generated code.
-Use santitization and code injections to ensure the code follows secure requirements.
-This includes writing tests to verify each function, to make sure that tests have over 95% branch test coverage.
-As a step of the testing and review process, create an adversarial example which would inject code/cause harm.
-Ensure tests will catch these issues and fix them prior to submitting for approval.
-Verify no new libraries, frameworks or code is to be included that isn't within security and ethical compliance, without extra compliance checks and validations.
+3. Ensure all generated code adheres to the project's ethical policies and guidelines, using policy_bias_risk_strict.json and ethical_policy_schema.json as references.
+Justify how the code adheres to the specified thresholds and enforcement levels in ethical_policy_schema.json.
+Use sanitization and code injections to ensure the code follows secure requirements
+    *   Make sure that no keyword identified in that file's "keywords" list (["hate speech", "racist", "sexist", "offensive"]) is found in the generated code.

 Remember to follow these guidelines to the greatest extent possible.
+Await human confirmation before commencing any additional tasks or stages.

 Begin!